 The benefit of having a customer community is brand loyalty.
 As you begin to measure and understand your customer base you will be able to convert more members into Insiders and improve the value of your community to your brand.

-To learn more about the community engagement matrix and the four community personas check out our Community Matters magazine.
-It’s time to turn your unengaged customers into committed Insiders that help to inspire and sustain your business.
+It’s time to turn your unengaged customers into committed insiders who can inspire and sustain your business.